BTurkowyd/personal-gym-tracker/README.md

 - **Superset**: Analytics UI, deployed on EC2 or locally via Docker, connected to Athena for advanced analytics and visualization.

 **Workflow Overview:**
-- Users interact via Discord or a local script.
+- The Discord bot and API Gateway handle incoming requests, via set of defined in `side-scripts/discord_bot/bot_commands.py`.
-- The Discord bot and API Gateway handle incoming requests.
+- The user has to provide a one time password (OTP) with each request.
 - For analytics queries, the local script calls Bedrock Claude (AI Agent), which orchestrates calls to `get_table_schema` and `execute_query` Lambdas.
 - The AI Agent uses Glue and Athena to access and query workout data, returning results to the user.
 - Superset provides a UI for direct analytics and visualization on top of Athena.